Chapter 1: Nanook gets Shot

 “How do we get the bird better again?"
 Nanook is incredibly relieved that one of the children acts as she is supposed to.
 Something something kind, something or other naive.
 Cyrene acts normal.

 Phainon is a very hateful child.
-Although he’s holding Nanook in his hands, the moment his attention was pulled away from Mr. Petros, a glare had sharpened on the boy’s soft face.
+Although he’s holding Nanook in his hands, the moment his attention was pulled away from Mr. Galba, a glare had sharpened on the boy’s soft face.
 Looking up at a familiar expression, Nanook is all but forced to gaze back.
 Not glare, because birds don’t glare.
 Not avoid eye contact, because Nanook isn’t a pussy.

 Is this a straightforward, quick and easy way of turning a child into a Lord Ravager?
 Yes.
 Was it inevitable?
 Also yes.